Khan Academy SAT Will Never Be Enough - Here's Why

 One of my most important SAT prep philosophies is to dissect the test into individual skills, figure out which skills you're weak in, and drill those skills with practice.
 This idea is fundamental to the way I designed our SAT program at PrepScholar (read more in my Perfect SAT Score guide).

-Khan's program uses the same philosophy for the Math section and the grammar section of Writing.
-Each is split up into individual skills that you can train with practice problems.
+Khan's program uses the same philosophy to split up each section into individual skills that you can train with practice problems.
 This makes a giant scary section like Math a lot more approachable.

 body_actsciencepractice.jpeg